Joe627487136/Network_project_flasker_web/README.md

 # Flasker Blog #
 ## Before running the server ##
 - a.
-Direct to your project directory in your terminal eg: cd /Users/zhouxuexuan/PycharmProjects/flasker_lab1(Project name)
+Direct to your project directory in your terminal eg: cd /Users/zhouxuexuan/PycharmProjects/Flasker_Blog(Project name)/flakser1(Firser Server)

 - b.
 Please install python SQLAlCHEMY environment, if there is no such environment then please install by command line: